 Mary Kiesau was a remarkable naturalist, educator, and photographer.
 Many people have been touched by her passion for the flora and fauna of the Methow, and many homes are graced with her photographs.
 The Mary Kiesau Community Fellowship Fund was created in her honor.
 Through this fund, the spirit of Mary will live on in the form of creative and educational projects dreamed up by fellowship recipients.
 The fund supports the independent projects of artists, photographers, naturalists, and naturalist educators working to further their own creativity, professional development, and the community’s connection to the land, art, and each other.

-We are pleased to announce that the application process for the 2022 Mary Kiesau Community Fellowship Fund is open from December 1, 2021 to February 1, 2022.
+TwispWorks is pleased to announce that the application process for the 2024 Mary Kiesau Community Fellowship Fund is now open.

 Mary Kiesau was a woman of extraordinary energy and drive.
 This fellowship will fund projects that honor Mary’s legacy and align with her values and artistic passions: